West Stormont

 The resources of the past and their distribution against the interests of the planet are not going to address the huge recovery and regeneration programme we now need.

-But it needs everybody, absolutely everybody, to put their shoulders to the wheel, to do their bit to help change the way we live and look after our environment.
+But the need remains great and ever more pressing and it therefore needs everybody, absolutely everybody, to put their shoulders to the wheel, to do their bit to help change the way we live and look after our environment.
 Our home.
 Our precious, only home.

 West Stormont Connect is an idea for how our whole community can get behind a local plan for big change in the short timescale that is available for us to turn things around for the better and make our community stronger, more connected and more resilient at the same time.